Fire Restrictions & Bans

 In the Estes Valley, the following restrictions are in place AT ALL TIMES:

 - The fuel pile may not exceed 3 feet in diameter and 2 feet in

 - Recreational fires must be at least 25 feet away from a

 - Fires in an approved container must be at least 15 feet away

 from a structure (IFC 307.4.3)

-Arapaho & Roosevelt National Forest (east of Estes Valley): Check website
+Arapaho & Roosevelt National Forest (north/east/south of Estes Valley): None